andikatjacobdennis/WPF-Piano/README.md

 ## 🔧 To Do / Ideas

 * 🎚️ Add **master volume control**
-* 🎧 Add **polyphony limits** for better CPU usage
+* 🎧 Limit **polyphony** for performance
-* 📈 Improve oscilloscope responsiveness
+* 📈 Improve oscilloscope performance
-* 🎼 Export recordings to **MIDI files**
+* 🎼 Export recorded sequences to **custom-named MIDI files**
-* 📱 Touchscreen optimization for tablets
+* 📱 Improve touch support for tablets
+* 🖱️ Add keyboard shortcuts for notes or actions

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
-If you have ideas for improvement, bug fixes, or new features, feel free to fork and submit a PR.
+Fork the project, create a branch, and open a PR with your changes or ideas.
+Bug fixes, refactors, and feature enhancements are all appreciated.

 ---